nicks9188/nodedemo/Readme.md

 * Create `app.js`
 * `npm init` within root directory.
 This will create package.json
-* `npm install --save express' installing the dependencies.
+* `npm install --save express` installing express dependency.
 * If we go to our package.json, we will see that the dependency has been added.
 * In ouder to get this running, have to add `start` command to our script in package.json.
 * To test our work, got to console and type `npm start`.